Maine Coon: Size

-The Maine Coon was considered the largest breed of domestic cat until the introduction of the Savannah cat in the mid-1980s, yet it is still the largest non-hybrid breed.
+The Maine Coon is one of the largest breed of domesticated cats.
+It was once considered the largest breed until the introduction of the hybrid Savannah cat (crossing a serval (Leptailurus serval) with a domestic cat) in the mid-1980s, yet it is still the largest non-hybrid breed.
 On average, males weigh from 18 to 22 lb, with females weighing from 12 to 15 lb.
 The height of adults can vary between 10 and 16 in and they can reach a length of up to 38 in, including the tail, which can reach a length of 14 in and is long, tapering, and heavily furred, almost resembling a raccoon's tail.
 The body is solid and muscular, which is necessary for supporting their weight, and the chest is broad.
 Maine Coons possess a rectangular body shape and are slow to physically mature; their full size is normally not reached until they are three to five years old, while other cats take about one year.

 In 2010, the Guinness World Records accepted a male purebred Maine Coon named "Stewie" as the "Longest Cat", measuring 48.5 in from the tip of his nose to the tip of his tail.
-Stewie died on February 4, 2013, from cancer at his home in Reno, Nevada, at age 8.
-As of 2015 the living record-holder for "Longest Cat" is "Ludo", measuring 46.59 in.
-He lives in Wakefield, England, in the United Kingdom.
+Stewie died on 4 February 2013 from cancer at his home in Reno, Nevada, US, at age 8.
 Large Maine Coons can overlap in length with Eurasian lynxes, although with a much lighter build and lower height.